pvcraven/2017_web_security/source/ddos/ddos.rst

 `````````````
 * Ping command in the command prompt (Windows)
 * Attacking the target computer with pings from more than one computer
-* Seeing the effect on the targeted computer [Ult]_
+* Seeing the effect on the targeted computer

 Nemesy
 ``````
-* Disable anti-virus
+* Tool to conduct DDoS attacks
-* Download Nemesy
+* Disable anti-virus to download Nemesy
-* Sending number of packets, load size, and delay frequency for certain target IP address
+* Sending number of packets, load size, and delay frequency for a certain target IP address
-* Seeing the effect on the targeted computer
+* Seeing the effect on the targeted computer [Ult]_

 How to Know if an Attack is Happening
 -------------------------------------
 According to Akamai, an American content delivery network and cloud services provider, at the end of 2015, there was an 180% increase in the total number of DDoS attacks compared to 2014.
 Online gaming is the most susceptible to attacks, but software and technology companies still make up 25% of all DDoS attacks.
 [Rub]_

-* Performing Network Data Analysis to understand network traffic
+* Performing network data analysis to understand network traffic
 * Unusually slow network performance
 * Unavailability of website or inability to access site
 * Increase in spam